diasks2/ruby-nlp/README.md

 Classification aims to assign a document or piece of text to one or more classes or categories making it easier to manage or sort.

 * [Classifier](https://github.com/cardmagic/classifier) - a general module to allow Bayesian and other types of classifications
+* [classifier-reborn](https://github.com/jekyll/classifier-reborn) - (a fork of cardmagic/classifier) a general classifier module to allow Bayesian and other types of classifications
 * [Latent Dirichlet Allocation](https://github.com/ealdent/lda-ruby) - used to automatically cluster documents into topics
 * [liblinear-ruby-swig](https://github.com/tomz/liblinear-ruby-swig) - Ruby interface to LIBLINEAR (much more efficient than LIBSVM for text classification and other large linear classifications)
 * [linnaeus](https://github.com/djcp/linnaeus) - a redis-backed Bayesian classifier